This page describes how you can use A/B experiments to understand how Recommendations AI is impacting your business.

 Filtering out items that are out of stock is acceptable.
 However, you should avoid filtering or ordering recommendation results based on your business rules.

-Make sure you are including the recommendation token with your user events correctly.
+Make sure you are including the attribution token with your user events correctly.
 Learn more.

 Make sure that the placement you provide when you request recommendations matches your intention for that recommendation and the location where you display the recommendation results.